alohaconnect/A.C./index.md

 ## Application Design
 ### Data model
-The ho'ohui data mode is implemented by two javascript classes: StudentProfile and Position.
+The ho'ohui data model is implemented by two javascript classes: StudentProfile and Position.
 Both of them encapsulate a MongoDB collection with the same name and export a single variable that provides access to that collection.

+## UHM Student's First Impressions
+### Tyler Eguchi
+"I feel that this is a great way to connect employers to the local community."
+:star::star::star::star:

+### Kobe Dait
+"If this project was became an actual website for local people to use, I think this would be a potential competitor compared to other job finding websites."
+:star::star::star:

+### Matthew Spencer
+"As a business major I'm always competing against other people, with this further developed it'll be easier for me to show my skills to various employers."
+:star::star::star::star:

+### Kyle Fujita
+"This is pretty good 10/10 I would use this again."
+:star::star::star::star::star:

+### Kyle Nuesca
+"I see potential in this project, I believe that it would often be used in Hawaii, due to the constant search for jobs."
+:star::star::star::star:

 ## About Us